 Staff told us there was an open, no blame culture at the practice.
 They said the principal dentist encouraged them to raise any issues and felt confident they could do this.
 They knew who to raise any issues with and told us the principal dentist was approachable, would listen to their concerns and act appropriately.

-The practice held daily meetings to discuss and plan for the day and any issues.
-There were weekly meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
+There were regular meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
 Immediate discussions were arranged to share urgent information.

 Learning and improvement